SADMANGaming/cod-masterlist/README.md

 - Filter Example: GET /servers/game=GAME&ver=VER&hideempty=**true**

 # Errors:
--Some servers may not be retrieved.
+- Some servers may not be retrieved.

 ### Credits:
 - ChatGPT